 With the changing of the seasons also comes the changing of temperatures, weather and soil conditions.
-It’s important that you also adjust your St. Augustine maintenance throughout the different seasons as the grass and environment will have different demands.
-Read below for a compiled list of generic tips to help your St. Augustine transition into the colder months ahead.
-Be sure to also check out our Homeowner Maintenance Guides for generic St. Augustine, Palmetto® St. Augustine and CitraBlueTM St. Augustine.
+It’s important that you change your St. Augustine maintenance around during the different seasons because the grass and environment will have different demands.
+This Sod U article compiles a list of generic tips to help your St. Augustine transition into the colder months ahead.
+Be sure to also check out our Homeowner Maintenance Guides for generic St. Augustine, Palmetto® St. Augustine and CitraBlue® St. Augustine.
 If you’re looking for maintenance tips on a different type of grass, take a look at our Fall Lawn Maintenance Tips article.

 1. Reduce Mowing for Deeper Roots